IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 <!--Add a new Title and fill in the blanks -->
 # Augment Visual Recognition Face Detection to further Identify Covered human faces

-In this code pattern, we will demonstrate a methodology to extend Watson Visual Recognition's face detection by providing a strategy that will detect the border cases such as, blur and covered faces, using Watson Studio.
+In this code pattern, we will demonstrate a methodology to extend `Watson Visual Recognition` face detection by providing a strategy that will detect the border cases such as, blur and covered faces, with `Tensorflow Object Detection`, compiled in `Watson Studio`.

 When the reader has completed this code pattern, they will know how to: